endriyanira/user-management-app/README.md

 1. Clone the repository
 2. Install dependencies with `npm install`
+3. run `json-server --watch ./src/data/api.json --port 3030`
-3. Start the application with `npm start`
+4. Start the application with `npm start`
-4. Open `http://localhost:3000` in your web browser
+5. Open `http://localhost:3000` in your web browser

 ## Author